Content and Community on the Grid Edge

 On the real estate front, the project reduces costs by using off-site assembly for as much of the mass timber structure as possible.

-On the energy front, it incorporates onsite geothermal, batteries, solar, fuel cells, carbon capture and renewable natural gas to reduce carbon emissions and spare tenants from what it forecasts will be an annual 4.5% utility rate increase.
+On the energy front, it incorporates onsite geothermal, batteries, solar, fuel cells, carbon capture and renewable natural gas to reduce carbon emissions and spare tenants from what it forecasts will be annual utility rate increases of about 4.5%.

 The developers also thought through how to ease the financial burden of car ownership for its tenants.
 Housing a car in Ann Arbor can cost hundreds of dollars per month.
 That’s not something SouthTown could offset easily since its design allowed for only 54 parking spaces.
 So tenants will be offered a car share program modeled after Zipcar that uses electric vehicles parked onsite.